 - Race Relations Act 1976

-For individuals considering bringing a workplace bullying claim against an employer before the Employment Tribunal, these Acts may also be of interest :-
+For individuals considering instructing a solicitor to bring a workplace bullying compensation claim against an employer before the Employment Tribunal, the following legislation may also be of interest :-

 - Employment Rights Act 1996

 - Public Interest Disclosure Act 1998